Local Public Health Services (LPHS)

 Why are Local Public Health Services important to promoting and protecting the health of Iowans?

 - All Iowans deserve a local public health system that supports local capacity to assess, plan, and implement local health improvements.

-- Local boards of health are responsible for public health in their jurisdiction and assure that all communities have services that help promote healthy behaviors and self-management of chronic disease.
+- Local boards of health have jurisdiction over public health matters within it's designated geographic area and assure all communities have services that help promote healthy behaviors and self-management of chronic disease.

-- Local public health services exist in all of Iowa's 99 counties and help those especially vulnerable populations access health related services, which promotes healthy Iowans and healthier communities.
+- Local public health services exist in all of Iowa's 99 counties and help the especially vulnerable populations access health related services, which promotes healthy Iowans and healthier communities.